mbwong/mbwong.github.com/_posts/2015-06-15-reflections-from-beijing.md

 ------

 Eager to get my research career started and determined to get into a good graduate program, I focused intently on my independent research projects in the past year or so.
 I saw my extended family less and less.
 I felt less and less desire to travel and explore.
 I wrote infrequently on this blog, too.
-Many academics glorify the unbalanced life dedicated solely to intellectual pursuit, and I became increasingly unbalanced.
+Many academics glorify the life dedicated solely to intellectual pursuit, and I became increasingly unbalanced.

 My journal entries from half a year ago show that I was unhappy.
 I clearly felt that I was losing my relaxed and gregarious self, and I did not like who I was becoming.
 I was often frustrated from research setbacks, even though I knew setbacks were healthy.
 Self-doubt and anxieties simmered beneath despite outward success.